tigawanna/lokeshen/modules/expo-spatialite-module/README.md

 - `rows`: number - Number of rows in the result
 - `cols`: number - Number of columns in the result
 - `data`: any[] - Array of row data

+## Current Status

+The Expo-compatible native module has been successfully implemented and the config plugin correctly handles all dependency resolution and AndroidX compatibility issues.
+The build process now successfully resolves dependencies and handles manifest merger conflicts.

+However, there is a separate compilation issue with the existing `react-native-fnc-spatialite` module that is unrelated to our new implementation.
+This issue is due to API changes in newer versions of React Native that affect the Promise reject method usage in the Kotlin code.